bporter97/Python-Notes/README.md

 not mislead other learners.
 These notes are completely free and will be updated as I learn more of the python programming language.
 If you see something that is incorrect, inaccurate or could just be worded better, please let me know and I will make the necessary changes.
 Everyone is welcome to download or add to this repository.
 I encourage it :)

+# Sources
+These notes are from a combination of School, Tim Bulchaka's Python Masterclass on Udemy, and stuff I have picked up along the way.